nathanielc/morgoth/README.md

 Morgoth takes a very modular approach to anomaly detection.
 There is no single algorithm or method to detect anomalies.
 Morgoth comes built in with several algorithms but can easily be extended to add more.

-Morgoth also tries to be very simple.
-It doesn’t have tons of dependencies and most of its dependencies can be switched out for a system of your choosing.
-For example it can be run on top of either MongoDB or InfluxDB at the moment.

 Morgoth does have one anomaly detection alorithm that is unique and well suited to detecting anomalies in system level type metrics (cpu, load, etc).
 The algorithm is